 05 Apr HOW TO DEAL WITH NEGATIVE REVIEWS AND COMMENTS IN THE DIGITAL WORLD

 As our readers know, here at Chronicle Republic we love social media.
 The world of social has created business and interpersonal opportunities never considered before – it is also what makes our jobs possible!
+What we don’t love?
+Negative online comments.

 As such, we’re here to guide you through some ways to respond in these instances, and how best to manage negativity.

-Firstly, it is imperative to make sure that someone is monitoring your sites for engagement, both good and bad, and ready to act on leveraging positive comments or addressing negatives ones.
+Firstly, it is imperative to make sure that someone is monitoring your sites for engagement, both good and bad, and ready to act on leveraging positive comments or addressing negatives online reviews.
 Ensure you have email notifications for Google Reviews and your social channels set up properly so that nothing gets missed.
 The best response is always to respond in some way – unanswered feedback gives the impression that you don’t care.

 Responding to feedback